Combining Machine Learning Defenses without Conflicts: Evaluation

 \subsection{Accuracy: via Empirical Evaluation}

 We now empirically evaluate the remaining, previously unexplored, combinations to obtain the ground truth and then compute the accuracy of the predictions from both techniques.
 After removing the eight combinations from prior work, we are left with 40 combinations.
 We also remove ten combinations where both defenses are applied during in-training.
 Here, both \method and the na\"ive technique predict \redmarkOurs\xspace and \redmarkNaive\xspace respectively.
-To apply existing defenses in the same training phase, they must be applied sequentially or alternate every few epochs.
-We argue that both approaches will result in ineffective combinations when evaluated empirically (ground truth of \redmark).
-When defenses are applied sequentially, fine-tuning on the second defense will override the first due to catastrophic forgetting.
-This was evaluated for three combinations: \defmodelwmPre and \defevasionIn; \defdatawmPre and \defevasionIn; and \defmodelwmPre and \defdiffprivIn, in prior work~\cite{szyller2023conflicting}.
-In the second case of alternative training with different objective functions, prior works show that the objectives may be opposing, making training convergence more difficult (e.g., \defevasionIn and \deffairIn~\cite{tran2022fairness}, and \defdiffprivIn and \defevasionIn~\cite{wu2023augment,hayes2022learning}).
-Hence, after removing the ten defense combinations, \emph{\textbf{we are left with 30 combinations (C9-C38) for empirical evaluation.}}
+To apply both defenses in the in-training phase, they can be modified for an effective combination (marked as \ref{t1:optimization} in \Snospace\ref{sec:framework}).
+However, this makes it invasive (violates \ref{n3:noninvasive}).
+Alternatively, defenses can be combined sequentially (e.g., pre-training on the first defense, then fine-tuning on the second), or by alternating the training of both defenses every few epochs.
+Since, these are non-standard approaches to apply existing defenses, we leave a comprehensive evaluation of ten combinations as future work.
+Hence, \emph{\textbf{we are left with 30 combinations (C9-C38) for empirical evaluation.}}